 SHOPPING AT 5TH AVENUE

-We chose a resort very close to the 5th avenue.
-A few steps from the Gran Porto Real, and you are in the heart of the hip shopping and entertainment district.
+We chose a resort very close to 5th avenue.
+A few steps from the Panama Jack Resort, and you are in the heart of the hip shopping and entertainment district.
 There are local shops, shopping mall and lots of restaurants in this area.
-You can book for tours from the operators in 5th Avenue as well.
+You can book for tours from the operators on 5th Avenue as well.

 It is safe to move out and about in this area.
 You will see police vans patrolling the area, but that’s mainly for public safety and as a precaution.